naviserver-project/naviserver/README.md

 make PURIFY="purify -cache-dir=/home/joe/my-cache-dir" install
 ```

+See `make help` for the provided options for testing etc.

+#### Compile from Versions from GitHub

-If you clone NaviServer from GitHub, run `./autogen.sh` with the
+If you clone NaviServer from the GitHub repository, run `./autogen.sh`
-configure options (instead of `./configure`) to generate the
+with the configure options (instead of `./configure`) to generate the
 makefiles.
 You will need recent versions of autoconf, automake, and
 the `dtplite` package from `tcllib` to build the documentation.

 > **Tip:** Use `make build-doc` to generate documentation; otherwise, `make install` may complain.

-See `make help` for additional assistance.
+The other steps are identical to compilation from tar releases.

-### 3d.
+### 4d.
 Create and Edit a NaviServer Configuration File

 By convention, NaviServer uses a configuration file named `nsd.tcl`.